 The Middle Smithfield Township Supervisors adopted the International Building Codes effective January 1, 2004 as required by Pennsylvania Uniform Construction Code – Act 45.

 - 2009 International Residential Code, including appendix F (radon) and appendix G (swimming pools, spas and hot tubs).

 - 2009 International Plumbing Code

 A complete set of these codes is available at the township building department for review during normal business hours.

 Middle Smithfield Township Construction Code Official

-Building Inspection Underwriters, Inc., Dave Manter has been appointed the Construction Code Official by the Middle Smithfield Township Supervisors to implement the Construction Code program.
+Building Inspection Underwriters, Inc., Dave Manter has been appointed the Construction Code Official by the Middle Smithfield Township Supervisors to implement the Construction Code program and our our law office in Fort Worth.
 Dave can be contacted by calling the Municipal Center at 570 223-8920, Fax to 570 445-3720.
 Please keep in mind that he is often in the field doing inspections, but will always get back to you as soon as he can.

 PA Attorney General Special Notice to Contractors-Must Read-Requires Registration by July 1, 2009.
 This law requires that all contractors who perform $5,000 or more in home improvements in a year must register with the Attorney General’s Office.
 Please read HERE.
 Home improvement contractors will pay a non-refundable application fee which is renewable every two years.
 Upon approval by the Office of Attorney General, a contractor will receive a certificate and a registration number that must be displayed in all advertisements, contracts, estimates and proposals with consumers in the Commonwealth.
 Visit www.attorneygeneral.gov for more information.